kwaldenphd/world-wide-web/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_17.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_17.jpg?raw=true" /></a></p>

-80. Open the `index.html` file in a browser to see the updated CSS.
+80. Open the `index.html` file in the Replit browser to see the updated CSS.

 81. However, if you click on the link to `page2.html`, it will look the same as it did before.
 This is because we need to link the stylesheet to each of the pages.